nicoddemus/ezored/README.md

 <img src="extras/images/doc-logo.png?v=2017-12-06" alt="EzoRed">

-Cross-platform tool to generate a library with single base code for multiple platforms.
+The main goal of this tool is let you make a single C++ code and generate a library for multiple platforms based on targets.

-EzoRed uses a target list inside it project file to build process.
-Each target can be an official supported target or your custom target.
+EzoRed uses a target list inside it project file to the build process.
+Each target can be an official supported target or your custom target (public, private or local).

+And finally, each target can be modified by project dependencies.
+One simple example is the HTTP dependency, you dont need write a HTTP Client for iOS or Android, you can use the official HTTP Client dependency.

 Today we have implemented officially this targets: